cash stack icon

 • After making your first payment into a LISA, you must wait at least 12 months before using the funds in the account to purchase a property.

-• The property you’re looking to buy must be located within the UK, worth less than £450,000 and purchased with a mortgage.
+• The property you’re looking to buy must be located within the UK, worth less than £450,000 and purchased with a residential mortgage.
 You must also intend to live in the property, although it may be possible to rent it out at a later date.

 • If you and a partner are purchasing a property together, you can both use LISAs and still receive the Government bonus, so long as you are both first-time buyers.